ShawnIT-J/resource-groups-and-vms/README.md

     - For username, we will use "labuser"
     - Create your own password
     - Make sure to note what username and password you used
-* Click the box under licensing and finally click Review + Create
+* Click the box under licensing and finally click Review + Create (Note- it will take some time for the virtual machine to set up)